Dementia Care

 Quick overview

-Dementia care is a specialist support system which is designed to support those living with dementia – it is provided by carers who are experienced and trained in caring for someone with dementia.
+Dementia care is a form of specialist support designed to help people with dementia live life to the fullest.
+It’s provided by carers who are experienced and trained in caring for someone with dementia.

 Dementia care refers to caring for all conditions defined as dementia – such as Alzheimher’s, Lewy Body Dementia, Vascular Dementia and Combined.
 It covers care for these conditions at all stages.

-Specialist dementia care is practical and beneficial to those living with dementia as it provides targeted assistance in the form of activities and therapies such as reminiscence therapy, dietary adjustments, physical activity and support for challenging behaviour and sundowning.
+Specialist dementia care provides targeted assistance such reminiscence therapy, dietary adjustments, physical activity and support for challenging behaviour and sundowning.

 While There’s no cure, that doesn’t mean it’s not possible to live a long, happy and fulfilling life once diagnosed.